Wuuuz001/CAD-Daedalus/README.md

 The AI will re-evaluate the data using your new input, preserving your previous manual edits while attempting to fill in only the remaining empty (null) fields.

-Step 4: Finalize and Export (定稿与导出)
+Step 4: Finalize and Export
 Once the form is complete and the Validation panel on the right shows no critical errors:

 Click the "View Final JSON" button.